ipfs/js-ipfs/submodules/ipfs-mount/README.md

 Mount ipfs paths via FUSE.

-Thanks to the FUSE, Fuse4js, and the awesome [mafintosh/torrent-mount](https://github.com/mafintosh/torrent-mount), upon which this module is based.
+Thanks to FUSE, Fuse4js, and the awesome [mafintosh/torrent-mount](https://github.com/mafintosh/torrent-mount), upon which this module is based.

 ## Install